lpozo/python-calculator/README.md

 - addition
 - subtraction

-PyCalc is intended to be a demonstrative example on how you can implement a Python GUI applications using the most popular libraries for GUI design that are available today.
+PyCalc is intended to be a demonstrative example of how you can implement a Python GUI applications using the most popular libraries for GUI design that are available today.

+PyCalc is a sample project that extends the example I used in the [Real Python](https://realpython.com/) tutorial: [Python and PyQt: Building a GUI Desktop Calculator](https://realpython.com/python-pyqt-gui-calculator/).

 ## Screenshot